 Early this March, the two countries took a big step forward to deepen bilateral ties, by further discussing the ‘Three Bridges Cooperation’ in Batam.
 In this article, we’ll take a look at Batam’s state of investment and why it should remain on your radar when doing business in Indonesia and Singapore.

-To facilitate tourism, import and export trade, Indonesia also plans to build a 6.4km bridge that will link Batam and Bintan islands by 2022.
-This bridge will serve as a ‘Infrastructure Bridge’ to support both economic and tourism connectivity between two ASEAN countries.
+To facilitate tourism, import, and export trade, Indonesia also plans to build a 6.4km bridge that will link Batam and Bintan islands by 2022.
+This bridge will serve as an ‘Infrastructure Bridge’ to support both economic and tourism connectivity between two ASEAN countries.

 According to the Indonesian Coordinating Minister for Economic Affairs, Airlangga Hartarto, this infrastructure bridge will make the shipment of agricultural products from Bintan to Batam and thus Singapore more efficient.
 The two countries also plan to implement a travel bubble bridge as Bintan is a popular weekend holiday destination for Singaporeans.

-Proximity, easy market access and connectivity to Singapore often remains as the top reasons, Singapore investors choose Batam.
+Proximity, easy market access, and connectivity to Singapore often remain as the top reasons, Singapore investors choose Batam.
 However, some other key factors include:

 Over 1,079km of newly-paved roads and highways link all centers of activities in Batam.
 These roads are continuously being improved with the addition of lanes to anticipate the rapid growth of traffic.
-Its Hang Nadim International Airport is also equipped with a 4,000m runway (the longest in Indonesia) to serve both cargo and wide body passenger aircrafts, and currently schedules 165 flights weekly to major cities in Indonesia.
+Its Hang Nadim International Airport is also equipped with a 4,000m runway (the longest in Indonesia) to serve both cargo and wide-body passenger aircraft, and currently schedules 165 flights weekly to major cities in Indonesia.